Britain's May to press case with EU on security in Tallinn

 She sought to re-set the tone of the negotiations, using the speech in Florence to offer some concessions on the future role of the European court in Britain and over the cost of the divorce, moves which were cautiously welcomed.

-But by focusing on defense in Tallinn, May will want to show that Britain has something to offer its European neighbors and will say she is ready to share British expertise - including through the National Cyber Security Centre (NCSC) - to help EU nations build up their own cyber-security capability.
+But by focusing on defence in Tallinn, May will want to show that Britain has something to offer its European neighbours and will say she is ready to share British expertise - including through the National Cyber Security Centre (NCSC) - to help EU nations build up their own cyber-security capability.

-“We will continue to work with our NATO allies, our European neighbors and the EU, to support a future partnership of unprecedented breadth and depth,” she said in a statement.
+“We will continue to work with our NATO allies, our European neighbours and the EU, to support a future partnership of unprecedented breadth and depth,” she said in a statement.

 “That will guarantee the security and stability of the continent for generations to come.”